 Head of School, St. Joseph High School, Archdiocese of Los Angeles

-Erinn has been dedicated to the field of education for 18 years; she's worked in Catholic schools, public high schools and middle schools, universities, and arts programs in many capacities: a full-time school administrator, a tenure-track faculty member at a university, a curriculum developer, and an English teacher (both Advance Placement and International Baccalaureate trained).
+Erinn has been dedicated to the field of education for 20 years; she’s worked in Catholic schools, public high schools and middle schools, universities, and arts programs in many capacities: a full-time school administrator, a tenure-track faculty member at a university, a curriculum developer, and an English teacher (both Advance Placement and International Baccalaureate trained).
 She has maintained these roles in addition to being an adjunct professor in several graduate colleges of education and as an educational consultant specializing in faculty and staff professional development and curriculum design solutions.
-She is elated to bring her skills as an educational leader to St. Joseph High School and to partner with families to ensure their students' success.
-Along with teachers and staff, Erinn will strive to continue the success established by previous administration by building strong relationships with parents, students, faculty, staff, Archdiocesan and Josephite communities, and with community partners.
-Erinn relocated to the Central Coast with her husband, their daughter, and their dogs (Hamlet and Opheilia) to join the St. Joseph High School family.
+She is elated to bring her skills as an educational leader to St. Joseph High School and to partner with families to ensure their students’ success.
+Along with teachers and staff, Erinn strives to continue the success established by previous administration by building strong relationships with parents, students, faculty, staff, Archdiocesan and Josephite communities, and with community partners.
+Erinn relocated to the Central Coast with her husband, their daughter, and their dogs (Hamlet and Opheilia) to join the St. Joseph High School family in 2018.